 How do I register?

-- Module 1: Fundamentals of Animal Research – Registration now closed
+- Module 1: Fundamentals of Animal Research – register your interest

-- Module 2: Small Laboratory Animals – Registration now closed
+- Module 2: Small Laboratory Animals – register your interest

 - Module 4: Livestock – register your interest

 - Module 5: IRMA – register your interest

 Is there a fee to attend the course?

 The ITAR course is free for students, staff and affiliates of the University of Sydney.
 There is a fee for all participants NOT affiliated with the University of Sydney.